Discover more from Scrapays’s Blog

 Collect oils and fats in a container.
 Dispose of cooking oils and fats by collecting them in a jar or other containers you don't mind throwing away.
 Do not pour hot oil or grease from cooking meats down your sink drain.
 This will cause plumbing problems that may be expensive.

 Polystyrene (foam): Polystyrene is a type of plastic which is not commonly recycled and should be placed in the general waste bin.

 Syringes or medical waste: Place all needles and other sharps in a sharps disposal container immediately after they have been used.
 This will reduce the risk of needle sticks, cuts, and punctures from loose sharps.
 Sharp disposal containers should be kept out of reach of children.

 Ceramics, ovenware or light bulbs: Ceramics, ovenware, cooking glass, drinking glass, and china cannot be recycled because they heat at a different rate than regular glass bottles and jars.
 Place it in your rubbish bin for disposal.

 Food-tainted items (paper plates, towels, or napkins): Contaminations can quickly be introduced into recycling when food-contaminated materials are recycled.
 They stick to the machine used for recycling and end up delaying the task.
-Put the items in a plastic waste bag, tie them securely and then place them in your bin.
+Put the items in a plastic waste bag, tie them securely, and place them in your bin.

-Scrapays facilitates the recovery of recyclable materials by building the digital infrastructure that optimises the waste value chain, connecting the players to increase efficiency and profitability.
+Scrapays facilitates the recovery of recyclable materials by building the digital infrastructure that optimises the waste value-chain, connecting the players to increase efficiency and profitability.